-Andrey Baranov is winner of the Queen Elisabeth Violin Competition 2012.
-He is also a winner of Benjamin Britten and Henri Marteau International Violin Competitions, and a prizewinner of more than twenty other international competitions including Indianapolis, Seoul, Sendai, Liana Isakadze, David Oistrakh, Paganini (Moscow) international competitions.
-Andrey is a first violinist of David Oistrakh String Quartet, an outstanding ensemble established in 2012.
+He is the winner of the Queen Elisabeth Violin Competition of 2012, the Benjamin Britten and Henri Marteau International Violin Competitions, and a prizewinner of more than twenty other international competitions, including Indianapolis, Seoul, Sendai, David Oistrakh, and the Moscow Paganini Competition.

-Born in St-Petersburg in 1986 into a family of musicians, Andrey began playing the violin at the age of five.
-He attended the Rimsky-Korsakov Conservatory in St-Petersburg and Consevatoire de Lausanne.
-He studied with Lev Ivaschenko, Vladimir Ovcharek and Pierre Amoyal.
+Born in St.Petersburg in 1986 into a family of musicians, Andrey began playing the violin at the age of five.
+He studied at the Rimsky-Korsakov Conservatory in Saint-Petersburg and Consevatoire de Lausanne.
+His teachers were Lev Ivaschenko, Vladimir Ovcharek and Pierre Amoyal.